QuBruin/DynamicCircuit/README.md

 # DynamicCircuit
 This is the repository of 2024 Yale quantum hackthon.
+We are a team formed by all UCLA student.

 # Initialize a virtual environment